Precise Prediction for the W-Boson Mass in the Standard Model

 \end{itemize} Adding the above estimates for the different kinds of unknown higher-order corrections in quadrature, we find as estimate of the remaining theoretical uncertainties from unknown higher-order corrections \beq \de\MW^{\rm theo} \approx 4 \mev. \eeq This estimate holds for a relatively light Higgs boson, $\MH \lsim 300$~GeV.
 For a heavy Higgs boson, i.e.\ $\MH$ close to the TeV scale, the remaining theoretical uncertainty is significantly larger.

-In \reffi{fig:MWpred} we have updated the comparison between the theory prediction for $\MW$ within the SM and the experimental value, using the currently most accurate theory prediction based on \refeqs{eq:MW}, (\ref{eq:delrcontribs}) and the most up-to-date experimental data~\cite{datasummer2003}.
+\reffi{fig:MWpred} shows the updated comparison between the theory prediction for $\MW$ within the SM and the experimental value at the time of the original publication in 2003.
+It includes the theory prediction based on \refeqs{eq:MW}, (\ref{eq:delrcontribs}), but excluding the ${\cal O}(\al\alps^3)$ term, and the experimental data from Ref.~\cite{datasummer2003}.
 For the theoretical uncertainty the estimate of \refeq{eq:theounc} and the parametric uncertainties corresponding to $1 \si$ variations of the input parameters (see \refta{tab:paramvars}) have been used.
 As discussed above, at present the theoretical uncertainty is dominated by the effect of the experimental error of the top-quark mass.

 Fig.~\ref{fig:MWpred} confirms the well-known preference for a light Higgs-boson mass within the SM.
 If the 95\% exclusion bound from the direct search for the SM Higgs is taken into account~\cite{mhlimit}, the $1 \si$ bands corresponding to the theory prediction and the experimental result for $\MW$ show only a marginal overlap.